 The pro forma adjustments are based upon available information and upon certain assumptions that we believe are reasonable.
-We believe there are adjustments that could affect pro forma net income and EBITDA for the year ended December 31, 1998 related to the acquisition of Delphi's automotive seating business which have not been reflected in the pro forma financial information.
-Such adjustments primarily relate to costs incurred as a result of actions taken by the former owner prior to the date of acquisition and other cost allocations which we believe will not have a continuing impact on our results of operations.
-If such adjustments had been reflected, pro forma net income for the year ended December 31, 1998 would have increased by approximately \$70 million to \$47 million and pro forma EBITDA would have increased by approximately \$124 million to \$783 million.
-The adjustments include:
+We believe there are adjustments that could affect pro forma net income and EBITDA for the year ended December 31, 1998 related to the acquisition of Delphi's automotive seating business which have not been reflected in the pro forma financial information, as such adjustments represent adjustments to the historical operating results of Delphi.
+These adjustments primarily relate to costs incurred as a result of actions taken by the former owner prior to the date of acquisition and other cost allocations which we believe will not have a continuing impact on our results of operations.
+The adjustments were determined using allocation methods consistent with those used in deriving Delphi's audited financial statements and include:

-- operating losses related to a plant closed by the former owner prior to the date of acquisition where Lear did not acquire or assume any of the related obligations; - a charge related to employee benefit obligations for facilities closed prior to the date of acquisition which were not assumed by Lear; - the capitalization of fixed asset purchases which had been written off as impaired assets by the former owner offset by the recognition of depreciation expense on such assets; and - the elimination of certain charges related to a general corporate allocation which had previously been allocated by the former owner.
+- operating losses of approximately \$27.3 million related to plants closed by the former owner prior to the date of acquisition where Lear did not acquire or assume any of the related obligations; - a charge of approximately \$15.3 million related to employee benefit obligations which were not assumed by Lear; and - charges of approximately \$56.1 million related to a general corporate allocation which had previously been allocated by the former owner.

 The Unaudited Pro Forma Financial Data and accompanying notes should be read in conjunction with the historical financial statements of Lear, UT Automotive and Delphi Seating, including the notes thereto, and the other financial information pertaining to us included elsewhere or incorporated by reference in this prospectus.
+FOR THE SIX MONTHS ENDED JULY 3, 1999